AlMaciel06/AlMaciel06/README.md

 My name is Alberto Maciel, I am a Mechatronics Engineer Student!!

-I am learning about Git!!
+I am working with Power Electronics in GREEN laboratory.
+Making a isolated Buck Rectifier.

 <!--
 **AlMaciel06/AlMaciel06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.